johnosbb/CeaiveEditor/sentence_structure.md

 In this example, "Although she is busy" is the dependent clause, and "she always finds time for her friends" and "she never forgets a birthday" are both independent clauses.

+### Imperative Form

+An imperative sentence is a sentence that expresses a direct command, request, invitations, warning, or instruction.
+Imperative sentences do not have a subject; instead, a directive is given to an implied second person.

+- "Screw you!"
+- "Eat something!"
+- "Wash the dinner plates"

 ### Phrases and Clauses